andrehtissot/resultados-digitais-example-web-pages/README.md

 ### Behavior
 The libraries `waitPromise.js`, `asyncPost.js`, and `accessLogger.js` are generic and configure in each page.

-Since the contact page changes the `accessLogger.js` core's behavior, from collecting access data to send it with the identification to the address defined.
+The contact page changes the `accessLogger.js` core's behavior, from collecting access data to send it with the identification to the address defined.